Coca-Cola's as Medicine

 Source: The Coca-Cola Company

-The genesis of the globally renowned beverage Coca-Cola traces back to 1886, when Confederate veteran and morphine-addicted pharmacist John Pemberton concocted the original formula as a medical elixir aimed at curing his addiction.
+Coca-Cola traces its lineage back to 1886 when Confederate veteran and morphine-addled pharmacist John Pemberton concocted the original formula as a medical elixir.
+He claimed it cured his morphine addiction.

 Blended with alcohol and extracts from coca leaves and kola nuts, Pemberton’s French Wine Coca was sold as a patent medicine touted to relieve headaches, exhaustion, impotence, and “nervous afflictions”—vague medical complaints of the era.